paulashby/LazyResponsiveImages/README.md

   ## Contributing

-  If you would like to make a contribution to the app, simply fork the respository and submit a Pull Request.
+  If you would like to make a contribution to the app, simply fork the repository and submit a Pull Request.
 If I like it, I may include it in the codebase.

   ## Tests